 Eligibility to Supervise a Course Conversion: Lecturers, Assistant Professors, Associate Professors, and Professors may approve and oversee a Course Conversion.
 Graduate Students or Teaching Assistants may not directly oversee a Course Conversion.
 The Honors Program welcomes a team-based approach to Course Conversions, therefore, at their discretion, the Faculty of Record is able to assign oversight of the Course Conversion to other faculty members.

 Grades: A minimum grade of "B" is required for the student to earn Honors Credit for the converted course.
 Courses designated as Pass/Fail are not eligible for Course Conversion.

 1. The student will submit a Course Conversion Proposal to the professor, detailing the additional work they would like to do above and beyond the regular course requirements.

 4. A review of the proposal and contract is completed by the Honors Program Director of Student Services.
-The Honors Program Director of Student Services sends an e-mail to the professor and student indicating approval, denial, or if additional information is needed prior to approval.
+An e-mail is sent to the professor and student indicating approval, denial, or if additional information is needed prior to approval.

-5. During finals week, the Honors Program Director of Student Services will contact the professor to ensure the additional workload has been completed by the student.
+5. During finals week, the Honors Program Director of Student Services will contact the student and/or professor to ensure the additional workload has been completed by the student.

 6. Honors Credit is awarded provided a grade of B or higher is earned in the course.
 Submitting the Course Conversion Proposal and signed Course Conversion Approval Form by the appropriate deadline is not a guarantee of approval.